‘The Challenge: Final Reckoning’ Stars Gear Up For Premiere

 — Zach Nichols (@ZNichols15) July 8, 2018

 Final Reckoning will divide the cast into teams of two, pairing rivals with one another.
-Several of these pairings consist of some of the biggest rivalries in Challenge history, promising for one entertaining season.
+Several of these pairings consist of some of the biggest rivalries in Challenge history, promising one entertaining season.
 Teams are split strictly by rivalry, and not man/woman like many Challenge seasons before it.

 This season’s teams are as follows: Amanda and Zach (The Challenge), Angela and Faith (Ex on the Beach), Brad and Kyle (The Challenge), Britni and Chuck (The Challenge), Cara Maria and Marie (The Challenge), CT and Veronica (The Challenge), Da’Vonne and Jozea (Big Brother), Derrick and Tori (The Challenge), Jemmye and Jenna (The Challenge), Joss and Sylvia (The Challenge), Kailah and Kayleigh (The Challenge), Kam and Melissa (The Challenge), Natalie and Paulie (Big Brother), and Nelson and Shane (The Challenge).
 Johnny Bananas is also on the cast, but his teammate is listed as TBD for the time being.
 A family tragedy reportedly affected his partner in the game, and fans will have to watch it play out over the course of the next couple weeks.